 - Start here.
 Show students exactly how to get started in your course.

 Some information isn't necessary in a welcome video.
 Add these specific details in the syllabus:

 - Course times and meeting places

-- All the details for contacting you
+- All the details of your contact information

 - University rules

 - Grading policies